TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 Each subdirectory of `EPYC/` and `THIN/` contains the exact same files:

-- `job.sh`: a bash script used to compile `gemm.c` in the desired configuration, run it and gather results on performance; the script is made to be ran as a SLURM sbatch job on ORFEO
+- `job.sh`: a bash script used to compile `gemm.c` in the desired configuration, run it and gather results on performance; the script is made to be run as a SLURM sbatch job on ORFEO
-- `summary.out`: a file that is produced each time job.sh is run, and that can be used to check whether the job was ran successfully until the end
+- `summary.out`: a file that is produced each time `job.sh` is run, and that can be used to check whether the job was run successfully until the end
 - `mkl_f.csv`: a CSV file containing results for MKL in single point precision
 - `oblas_f.csv`: a CSV file containing results for openBLAS in single point precision
 - `blis_f.csv`: a CSV file containing results for BLIS in single point precision